 A shared plan is needed as chronic diseases have overlapping, shared risk factors and rates are increasing, resulting in growing medical costs and adverse personal and social consequences.
 A collaborative approach will allow for great efficiency and effectiveness.
 Furthermore, a shared plan can better address the issue of health equity and social determinants related to chronic disease, warranting successful partnerships.

-Please click the following link to read over the NMSSP and understand the work of CDPC.
+The Shared Strategic Plan will result in a more coordinated, concerted effort that taps into the skills, talents and experience of a diversity of organizations.
+Please click the following link to read over the plan and understand the work of CDPC.

 Access and read the NM Shared Strategic Plan for Prevention and Control of Chronic Disease 2012-2016 here: New Mexico Shared Strategic Plan for Prevention and Control of Chronic Disease.

 Access and read the CDPC’s NMSSP updated priorities here selected for the year and past years:

 Lead Organization Information

 - Heart Disease and Stroke Strategic Priority: Work with communities to build a comprehensive heart disease/stroke prevention and control system statewide.

 - Objective 5: Promote education, certification, and utilization of Community Health Workers in chronic disease prevention and control.